-We will have a look at the different storage modes of a Power BI data model (Import data, DirectQuery and Live connection).
+We will have a look at the different storage modes of a Power BI data model (Import, DirectQuery, Dual and Live).
 We will discuss a solution for the problem that in this era

 of big data, we often face data sources that are too big to be imported and too slow to be directly queried.
-The solution for this dilemma may be to use a combination of Import and Direct Query, called aggregation tables.
+The solution for this dilemma is a combination of Import and Direct Query, called aggregation tables.

 - Live Connection